oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   Part 1: Core" standard
   \[[ISO-IEC-21320-1](#CIT_ISO_IEC_21320_1)\].

-- The tar file format shall conform to TBD
+- The tar file format is widely used but the specific variant is not currently defined by this document.

 A CSAR zip file MUST contain one of the following: